 The Bottom Line

-By October 1, 2021, you’ll need a REAL ID-compliant driver’s license or other acceptable form of ID to board a commercial aircraft in the U.S. (The original October 1, 2020 deadline was pushed back due to complications with the COVID-19 pandemic.)
+By May 03, 2023, you’ll need a REAL ID-compliant driver’s license or other acceptable form of ID to board a commercial aircraft in the U.S. (The original October 2020 deadline has been pushed back twice due to complications with the COVID-19 pandemic.)
 If you want the convenience of using your license as ID for domestic flights, you’ll have to:

 - Check to see if your driver’s license is marked with a star.
 If so, you’re good to go.

 - If not, check with your local DMV to find out how to get a REAL ID-compliant driver’s license.